eolivier8268/modbus-ctf/2 - What's a Coil/writeup.md

 # Challenge - What's a Coil
-You have gained access to another modbus device at x.x.x.x.
+You have gained access to another modbus device at 172.18.2.2.
 However, critical operational data is stored across several non-contiguous Modbus addresses, requiring you to extract information from both coils and holding registers.
 Your goal is to retrieve specific values from the system to reconstruct a 4-digit access code.

 Flag format: DELOGRAND{####}